Connect with others who understand.

 • Mobility problems

-• Hemophilic arthropathy, a disabling joint disease
+• Hemophilic arthropathy, a joint disease associated with hemophilia

 Tips for Protecting Your Joints